Can-Guo/servoDogVersion1.0/README.md

 Date: 2021 / 7 / 15

-Status: True.2021.07 .16 22.42
+Status: True.2021.07.16 22.42

-This is a repository
-for the servoDog Version 1.0
-    in SUSTECH BionicDL Lab, leading by Professor Song ChaoYang.
+This is a repository for the servoDog Version 1.0 in SUSTECH BionicDL Lab, leading by Professor Song ChaoYang.
+Please refer to our website https://ancorasir.com/ for more information about BionicDL Lab.